RECIPE FOR BUTTERNUT SQUASH SALAD

 Home » Recipes » Salads » RECIPE FOR BUTTERNUT SQUASH SALAD

-This Recipe for Butternut Squash Salad is warm and comforting and full of Fall flavours.
-Paired with roasted brussels sprouts, feta cheese, white onion, toasted pecans and crumbled bacon, this Butternut Squash Salad is filling enough to be a satisfying meal all on it’s own!
+This Recipe for Butternut Squash Salad is warm and comforting and full of fall flavours.
+Paired with roasted brussels sprouts, feta cheese, white onion, toasted pecans, and crumbled bacon, it’s filling enough to be a satisfying meal all on it’s own!

 bowl of greens with cubed butternut squash, halved brussels sprouts, pecans, feta and onions, hand on the bowl